boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 # Reference Framework and Architecture

-{{?ietf-teas-ietf-network-slices}}: A Framework for IETF Network Slices
+{{?I-D.ietf-teas-ietf-network-slices}}: A Framework for IETF Network Slices

 # Models for Realizing Network Slices